 Don’t say “suffers from mental illness”

 Using terminology that paints mental illness as always negative can be unhelpful for those experiencing it.
 Suffering implies hopelessness and a lack of quality of life.
-Instead, simply use living with a mental illness.

 Instead, say “lives with mental illness”